audiolabs/PESQ/README.md

 Note that narrowband (nb) mode is only available when the sampling rate is 8000Hz.

 The original C source code is modified.

-# Who is using `pesq`

-Please click [here](https://github.com/ludlows/python-pesq/network/dependents) to see these repositories, whose owners include `Facebook Research`, `SpeechBrain`, `NVIDIA` .etc.

-# Acknowledgement

-The work at /ludlows/pesq was funded by the Natural Sciences and Engineering Research Council of Canada.

-The work at /ludlows/pesq was also funded by the Concordia University, Montreal, Canada.